emedware/omni18n/docs/interpolation.md

 To add a default, `$arg[default value]` can be used, as well as `$[name: John]`

-Also, a sub-translation can be made with `$.text.key`
+Also, not an argument but a sub-translation can be made with `$.text.key`

 ## Processing